 CALL FOR PAPERS

-Special issue of Work Organisation, Labour and Globalisation on ‘Platform Labour in the Post-Covid City‘
+Special issue of Work Organisation, Labour and Globalisation on ‘Digitalisation and self-perpetuation?
+Dynamics, drivers and temporalities of the transformation of working worlds’

 Work Organisation, Labour & Globalisation is an independent, international, inter-disciplinary peer-reviewed journal, founded in 2006.
 For more information please see https://wolg.wordpress.com

 This call has been initiated in collaboration with Work Organisation, Labour & Globalisation by the coordinating team of the Priority Programme ‘The Digitalisation of Working Worlds.
 Conceptualising and Capturing a Systemic Transformation’ (SPP 2267), funded by German Research Foundation (DFG), who will act as guest editors.

 All submitted articles are subjected to double-blind peer review.